christinetrant/z2m/README.md

 Built on from - [Zero to Mastery Github](https://github.com/zero-to-mastery/complete-web-developer-manual)
 ******************************************************************************************
 ## __Task List!__
-- [ ] Get files in order!
-- [ ] Add code snippets to this file or another file - maybe in the same github folder and have projects separated in there as well?
 - [x] [Section 5:](#html_quiz)
   - [x] HTML Challenge
   - [x] HTML Quiz